Date: 4 Dec 1906

 His stick was soon found in the canal near Hempsted Bridge but his body was not found until the evening of 13 January 1907.
 The landlord of the Pilot Inn said that the canal towpath was dangerous in places at night.
 A policeman said that one part of the towpath was particularly dangerous where a part of the bank had been cut away such that if anyone slipped they would fall 40 feet into the canal.

-He had been living at 94 Seymour Road but up until 18 months’ prior he had been the innkeeper of the Old Pilot Inn in Gloucester, when he retired.
+James Berry had been living at 94 Seymour Road but up until 18 months’ prior he had been the innkeeper of the Old Pilot Inn in Gloucester, when he retired.

 It was noted that the evening of 4 December 1906 was very dark and there was a strong wind blowing.

-His watch had stopped at 6.30pm.
+James Berry's watch had stopped at 6.30pm.
 When he had left, he had taken his purse with about 7s. as well as some loose coppers and a handkerchief but when he was found they were missing.

 see Gloucester Citizen - Monday 14 January 1907